aryamanpathak2022/Deepfake-Detector/README.md

 This project implements a deep learning-based model for detecting video tampering, particularly deepfakes.
 The model is designed to extract spatio-temporal patterns from video frames using random masking and transformer layers.
 It reconstructs masked frames and detects anomalies through error analysis.
 Tampered videos are securely stored on a blockchain, providing traceability and tamper-proof records.

-## Key Features

-- **Random Masking & Patch Embedding**:
-    - Extract and normalize frames to ensure consistent input data for the model.
-    - Apply random masking to patches within frames, forcing the model to learn contextual information by reconstructing missing parts.

-- **Temporal & Spatial Encoding**:
-    - Use transformer layers (encoder) to encode relationships within and across frames, enabling the model to capture complex video patterns.

-- **Frame Reconstruction & Error Analysis**:
-    - Reconstruct masked frames using transformer layers (decoder).
-    - Compute errors by comparing reconstructed frames with the original frames to detect potential tampering.

-- **Feature Aggregation & Classification**:
-    - Aggregate learned features from the entire video into a vector.
-    - Pass the feature vector through fully connected layers (FCC) to classify the video as real or a deepfake.

-- **Anomaly Detection & Heatmaps**:
-    - Generate heatmaps to visualize and analyze tampered regions in the video.
-    - Analyze patterns across frames to generate a detailed report of tampered features.

-- **Blockchain Deployment**:
-    - Flagged videos are securely stored in a blockchain node, ensuring tamper-proof, immutable records.
-    - Provides traceability and decentralized verification for enhanced security and integrity.

-## Project Structure

 ## Web Interface

 Below are screenshots of the web interface that allows users to interact with the model: